Your Palette of Emotions

 Let’s consider the issue of emotions and their influence in our lives.
 How should we regard our feelings as we seek to appropriate abundant life in Christ?

-1. Feelings are significant
+1. Emotions are significant.

 We should accept the validity of our emotions.
-One of the features of being made in God’s image is that we have unique personhood which includes emotions (Gen 1:27).
+One of the features of being made in God’s image is that we have unique personhood which includes emotions (Gen. 1:27).
 In His perfect humanity, the Lord Jesus experienced and displayed a wide spectrum of feelings.
-He rejoiced at the salvation of the lost; He wept at the graveside of Lazarus; He was distraught with the pressures of Gethsemane.
+He rejoiced at the salvation of the lost; He wept at the graveside of Lazarus, and He was distraught with the pressures of Gethsemane.
 Jesus expressed indignation at the money changers, frustration with the doubters, compassion for the multitudes, and companionship for the apostles.
 Since Christ, “the Son of Man,” is sinless, we accept His emotions as an appropriate expression of human nature.
 So we should not consider emotions as necessarily insignificant or carnal.

-2. Feelings are influential
+2. Emotions are influential.

 Our emotions can influence us positively or negatively.
 A example of healthy emotional expression is recorded in the book of Ezra.
 After returning from exile in Babylon, the Jewish remnant started to rebuild the temple of the Lord in Jerusalem.
 (The temple originally constructed by Solomon was destroyed when Jerusalem fell in 587 B.C.)
 When the people started to rebuild the temple of the LORD they displayed a wide spectrum of emotions:

 “Then all the people shouted with a great shout, when they praised the LORD, because the foundation of the house of the LORD was laid.
 But many of the priests and Levities and heads of the fathers’ houses, old men who had seen the first temple, wept with a loud voice when the foundation of this temple was laid before their eyes.
-Yet many shouted aloud for joy, so that the people could not discern the noise of the shout of joy from the noise of the weeping of the people…”(Ezra 3:11-13).
+Yet many shouted aloud for joy, so that the people could not discern the noise of the shout of joy from the noise of the weeping of the people…”(Ezra 3:11-13, 536 B.C.).

 Their feelings were so varied and intense!
 Yet, they were expressed in the context of serving God.

 “So all the congregation lifted up their voices and cried, and the people wept that night.
 And all the children of Israel complained against Moses and Aaron, and the whole congregation said to them, ‘If only we had died in the land of Egypt!
 Or if only we had died in this wilderness!
 Why has the LORD brought us to this land to fall by the sword, that our wives and children should become victims?
 Would it not be better for us to return to Egypt?'”
 (Num.
-14:1-3).
+14:1-3, c.
+1445 B.C.).

 In spite of the good reports of Joshua and Caleb, the people’s emotional reaction led them to disbelieve and disobey God, refusing to take possession of the Promised Land.

 Negative emotions can impact us in assorted ways.
-High stress situations can trigger irresponsible emotion-based reactions (as in Judges 11:1-40; 1 Sam 14:24-46).
+High stress situations can trigger irresponsible emotion-based reactions (as in Judges 11:1-40; 1 Sam.
+14:24-46).
 Likewise, the strong feelings of romantic love can draw couples into an intimate relationship before they are prepared to commit to mature, unconditional, marital love.

 So we acknowledge the real influence of our emotions—for better or for worse.

-3. Emotions are signals
+3. Emotions are signals.

 Your emotions function somewhat like the nerves in your body.
 These impulse-carrying fibers carry messages to and from the brain through the spinal cord.
 Some nerve fibers carry impulses at the rate of 60 to 100 meters per second!
 Whether these signals are conscious or unconscious, painful or pleasurable, they carry out important functions of communication.[2]
 Similarly, emotions signal various messages within your soul.

 There are some “colors” we would prefer to avoid altogether.
 For instance, who likes sorrow?
 Similarly, we would probably choose to avoid all the nerve impulses of pain.
 Yet, Dr. Paul Brand’s research has demonstrated how important pain is.
-He noted that leprosy causes the deadening of the tissue’s nerves.
-This in turn removes a vital defense against injuring one’s limbs.
-Before long dreadful physical damage to the body increases–because of a lack of pain signals!
 [4]

-4. Emotions should take a subordinate role
+4. Emotions should take a subordinate role.

 So what does all this have to do with abundant living?
 Frequently people seek out counseling because of emotional problems.
 Perhaps there are troublesome feelings of depression, guilt, fear, anger, or bitterness.
-To be accurate, we should not blame these problems on the emotions–ordinarily they’re just signaling our interpretation of our circumstances!
+To be accurate, we should not blame these problems on the emotions; ordinarily they’re just signaling our interpretation of our circumstances.
 Just as pain sensations tell us to move our hand off a hot stove, these painful emotions sound an internal alarm.
 The way to resolve these problems is to look to the Lord for His way of resolving these conflicts and frustrations (Matt.
 11:28-30).

 What role do our feelings have in a life of abiding in Christ?
 Our primary need is to keep emotions subordinate to our spirit, our mind, and our will.

 The spiritual life is eminently a life of faith.
 This often goes contrary to our emotions which are reacting to a mortal body, a material world, and distorted values.
 Abraham did not feel like offering Isaac on Mt.
 Moriah, yet he believed that God would raise his son from the dead if Isaac would be sacrificed (Gen. 22:1-14; Heb.
-11:17-19)!
-The Lord Jesus didn’t feel like going to the Cross, but He was obedient to crucifixion and bore all of our sins so we could be redeemed!
-(Heb 5:7-9).
-Likewise we are summoned to live by faith, not by sight or by feelings (2 Cor 5:7).
+11:17-19).
+The Lord Jesus didn’t feel like going to the Cross, but He was obedient to crucifixion and bore all of our sins so we could be redeemed (Heb 5:7-9).
+Likewise, we are summoned to live by faith, not by sight or by feelings (2 Cor.
+5:7).

 David Tryon wrote of the necessity of living by faith instead of feelings: